-If you’re pregnant, you’ve probably experienced these three familiar signs of constipation.
-Hormonal changes, pressure on the womb, and the iron in prenatal vitamins are to blame.
+If you’re pregnant, you’ve probably experienced these symptoms of constipation: infrequent bowel movements, abdominal pain, and hard stools.
+Hormonal changes, pressure on the uterus, and iron in prenatal vitamins are to blame.

 Why Am I Constipated?